 19. What is CI/CD?

-CI/CD or Continuous Integration and Continuous Delivery are considered idle practices to develop applications where a frequent change in code happens.
+Ans – CI/CD or Continuous Integration and Continuous Delivery are considered idle practices to develop applications where a frequent change in code happens.
 It is predominately used in DevOps and other fast methodologies.
-CI is a deployment practice where developers can integrate their codes in a shared repository several times a day.
+CI is a deployment practice where developers can integrate their codes into a shared repository several times a day.
 CD starts where CI ends; it delivers the application to the selected infrastructure.

-20. Tell us the main difference between Get and Post requests.
+20. Tell us the main difference between getting and Post requests.

 21. Explain Semantic HTML.